cybertec-postgresql/vip-manager/README.md

 Manages a virtual IP based on state kept in etcd or Consul.
 Monitors state in etcd

 ## building
+1. To make sure that internal includes (the vipconfig and the checker package) are satisfied, place the base directory of this project properly into your `$GOPATH`.
+    The resulting location should be `$GOPATH/src/github.com/cybertec-postgresql/vip-manager/`.
+The easiest way to do this is:
+    ```go get github.com/cybertec-postgresql/vip-manager```

-Please use go dep to install all dependencies.
+2. Please use go dep to install all dependencies.
 Install it, add it to your path...
     Then run `dep ensure` from this directory.
 This should read the `Gopkg.lock` file and download all dependencies.

-Afterwards try building vip-manager, using `make` .
+3. Afterwards try building vip-manager, using `make` .

-To build your own .deb or .rpm, `npm` is required.
+4. To build your own .deb or .rpm, `npm` is required.
     Install it, add it to your path and try running `make package`, which will generate a .deb package and will also convert that into a matching .rpm file.

 ## Installing on debian